Blog · By The Packaging Vista Team · June 20, 2026

 Packaging Artwork & Dielines: How to Set Up Print-Ready Files

 A dieline is the flat blueprint your box is printed and cut from – it shows where the material is cut, folded, and glued.
 Getting artwork onto it correctly is what separates a crisp, professional box from a misprinted one.
 The good news: you do not have to master this yourself.
 We build the dieline free and our design team preps your file.
 Still, understanding the basics helps you supply better artwork and avoid surprises.
-You can request a free quote and dieline anytime.
+You can request a free quote and a free dieline anytime - for any structure, from mailers to precision die-cut boxes and cartons.

 Key takeaways